InnovizTech/DataHack2018/README.md

 Resolution - 0.2°X0.2°\
 Maximal distance - 100m\
 Minimal distance - 3m\
-Coordinate system origin - center of the Lidar, translation between Lidar and center of ego vehicle is (x=0.6, y=0.0, z=1.3)[m]
+Coordinate system origin - Center of the Lidar, translation between Lidar and center of ego vehicle is (x=0.6, y=0.0, z=1.3)[m]
 ## Coordinate system:
 We always use right hand coordinate system, x is forward and z is upward.
 ## Each frame consists of 3 types of data (different csv files).